futomi/html5-CC2650SensorTag.js/README.md

 #### <a name="startBatteryNotifications-method">startBatteryNotifications(*[callback]*)</a>

-> *[CAUTION] The battery notifications does not work well for now.
+> *[CAUTION] The battery notification does not work well for now.
 Though this method seems to be executed successfully, no notification is received.
 I don't know the reason.*

 This method requests to start the notifications of the battery.
 In order to receive the notifications, you have to attach an event handler to the [`onbatterynotify`](#onbatterynotify-property) property in advance.